 The resolution professional is the sole authority where the claims are required to be registered by the creditors.
-Forgetting the claim registered the creditors may use of the following medium of communication: electronic communication; courier; speed post or registered post.
+Forgetting the claim registered the creditors may use the following medium of communication: electronic communication; courier; speed post or registered post.

 Preparation of List of Creditors

-The debtor shall in collaboration with the resolution professional draft a layout of repayment plan which shall contain a proposal to creditors to restructure their debts.
-The repayment plan shall also authorize or grant the resolution professional various powers like: carrying on business off debtor on his behalf; realization of assets of debtor and administration or disposal of assets of the debtor.
+The debtor shall in collaboration with the resolution professional draft a layout of the repayment plan which shall contain a proposal to creditors to restructure their debts.
+The repayment plan shall also authorize or grant the resolution professional various powers like carrying on business off debtor on his behalf; realization of assets of debtor and administration or disposal of assets of the debtor.

 Resolution Professional’s Report on Repayment Plan